vmware-tanzu/tanzu-dev-portal/content/learningpaths/anchor-playbook/the-expert.md

 The anchor can help build trust by being the first — but not the only — Engineer to jump in and demonstrate technical skill and good judgement.
 {{% /callout %}}

-The "consulting experience" and technical chops of this anchor often catches the eye of project stakeholders.
+The "consulting" experience and technical chops of this anchor often catches the eye of project stakeholders.
 The Expert often becomes the point of contact for  stakeholders as well as a hub of knowledge for other members of the team.
 It is typically expected that a skilled anchor will find opportunities to redirect questions and raise up their team members as fellow experts.

 ![An expert anchor pair programming](/learningpaths/anchor-playbook/images/pairing1.jpg)